Franck Sylvain

-Sylvain was born 3 August 1909 in Grand-Goâve, Haiti.
+Sylvain was born on 3 August 1909 in Grand-Goâve, Haiti.
 Before his political career, he received a law degree and worked as a lawyer.
-In 1934, he was the founder of the anti-Communist newspaper "The Crusade".
+In 1934, he was the founder of the anti-Communist newspaper "The Crusade" (La Croisade).
 He also was a founder of the "Rally for the Haitian people" (Rassemblement du Peuple Haïtien), a clandestine party.
 During the rule of Paul Magloire from 1950 to 1956 he was judge and gained a good reputation, having expressed an opinion in a proceeding against a close friend of the president.

 On 7 February 1957, he was appointed by Parliament as the successor of Joseph Nemours Pierre-Louis, Haiti's interim president.
 Sylvain served as president for only 56 days, then he was deposed by General Léon Cantave.

-After his presidency, he wrote his memoirs, called The 56 Days of Franck Sylvain.
+After his presidency, he wrote his memoirs, called The 56 Days of Franck Sylvain (Les 56 jours de Franck Sylvain).
 He died in Port-au-Prince on 3 January 1987.